 You should expand if the question gives you the solutions or roots and asks you to find one of these:

 One way to save some time on quadratic questions is to look out for perfect squares.
-On the non-calculator SAT Math in particular, many of the quadratic questions feature perfect square trinomials that follow very predictable patterns.
+Many quadratic questions feature perfect square trinomials that follow very predictable patterns.

 Take the following equation, for example.